Cbhihe/Doc_python-virtual-environments-quickstart/Readme.md

 step-by-step guide on how to overcome such a difficulty by using Python virtual environments.
 There are several ways to do so and you may choose the one that appears more practical to you.
-I am personally biased toward _pyenv_  which is the name of a Python package available on PiPy, because it is simple to use.
+I am personally biased toward _pyenv_  which is the name of a Python package available on PyPI, the Python Package Index, because it is simple to use.

 At its root the issue for any programmer is that different versions of any Python module normally cannot coexist in a single runtime environment (RTE)